Labor Shortage in the Hospitality Industry: Where Have All the Workers Gone?!

 2020 was a disruptive year, to say the least.

-The Covid-19 pandemic interrupted our everyday routines, changing the way we worked, the way we socialized, and even how we enjoyed our favorite restaurants.
-While the pandemic affected every industry in one way or another, it's no secret that some were hit harder than others.
+The COVID-19 pandemic interrupted our everyday routines.
+It changed the way we worked, the way we socialized, and even how we enjoyed our favorite hospitality venue.
+Labor shortages abounded.
+The pandemic affected every industry in one way or another, but it's no secret that it hit the hospitality industry more than many.

-As hotels experienced vacancies and restaurant doors shuttered to in-person dining, the hospitality industry experienced a significant blow to its workforce.
+Hotels experienced one labor shortage after another between vacancies and restaurant doors shuttered to in-person dining.
+Let's face it: the hospitalityl industry experienced a significant blow to its workforce.

-But with restrictions lifted and the term “lockdown” long gone from our everyday vocabulary, things have been back to normal at hospitality establishments for some time now.
-And yet, the industry still remains short roughly 500,000 employees from 2020 levels.
+However, employee restrictions have been lifted, and the term “lockdown” is long gone from our everyday vocabulary.
+Things have been back to normal for hotel staff in the hospitality sector for some time now.
+And yet, hotel operations still remain roughly 500,000 employees below 2020 levels.

 So, why haven’t workers come back?!

-Hospitality workers are increasingly seeking autonomy over when, where, and why they work – making consistent, reliable help hard to come by.
+Hospitality workers are increasingly seeking autonomy over when, where, and why they work.
+Which makes consistent, reliable help hard to come by for hotel management.

-According to the 2023 National Restaurant Association State of the Industry Report, only 1 in 10 operators believe that recruiting and retaining employees will be easier in 2023 than in 2022.
+According to the 2023 National Restaurant Association State of the Industry Report, only 1 in 10 operators believed that employee retention and recruitment will be easier in 2023 than in 2022.

 But that’s where gig economy apps come in.

-Gig economy apps offer a middleman approach between the business that needs help and the gig workers who want control over when they work and earn money.
+Gig economy apps offer a middleman approach to job openings.
+These apps bridge the gap between businesses that need help and qualified workers who want control over when they work and earn money.
+It solves the problem of shortages and employee satisfaction.

-Here are three things your workforce is placing value on and why they’re finding it on gig economy apps:
+Here are three things your hospitality workforce is placing value on and why hotel workers are finding them on gig economy apps:

 Money

-The federal hourly wage has been set at $7.25 an hour since 2009 so it’s no surprise that money is the main driver when it comes to people’s work decisions.
-It’s hard to find a job that fulfills a passion and that pays enough to keep the lights on.
+The federal hourly wage has been set at $7.25 an hour since 2009, so it’s no surprise that wages are the main driver of people’s work decisions.
+It’s hard to find a job that fulfills a passion and that pays high enough wages to keep the lights on.

-Whether it’s money for a downpayment on a house, money that’s going straight to paying the bills, money that’s funding a college education, or simply just some extra cash – everyone could use it.
+It may be money for a down payment on a house.
+Perhaps it's money that’s going straight to paying the bills.
+It could be money that’s funding a college education.
+And some hospitality employees simply want some extra cash.
+Let's be honest.
+Who doesn't?

 Through gig economy apps, workers are finding more flexible opportunities that offer competitive rates.

-Workers are leveraging these apps to fund their lifestyles and the everyday costs of living – especially as inflation remains high and a recession looms.
+Full-time workers are leveraging these apps to fund their lifestyles and the everyday costs of living.
+This is true especially as inflation remains high and a recession looms.
 Certain gig work apps, like TaskRabbit and Rover, even enable users to set their own rates.

-Working on your feet all day as a server for $7.25 an hour isn’t as appealing when one could simply book a gig to install someone’s TV in less than an hour and make just as much (or even more!).
+Working on your feet all day as a server for $7.25 an hour isn’t that appealing.
+It's especially unappealing when they could simply book a gig to install someone’s TV in less than an hour and make just as much (or even more!).
+That's employee satisfaction through the roof.

 Flexibility

 Total flexibility is the name of the game, and gig economy apps are offering just that.
-Before committing to work, gig workers can view exactly what the gig entails, when it starts and ends, and how much they’ll make during the process.
+Before committing to work, gig workers can view exactly what the gig entails.
+They can also see when it starts and ends and how much they’ll make during the process.

-Workers are drawn to the idea that they could deliver food through an app like DoorDash one day, move furniture through an app like TaskRabbit the next, and pick up some extra income dog walking through an app like Rover on the weekends.
+Shift workers are drawn to the idea that they could deliver food through an app like DoorDash one day.
+The next day they could move furniture through an app like TaskRabbit.
+On the weekends, they might pick up some extra income dog walking through an app like Rover.

 But perhaps the best part?
 If they don't like the work or the people, they don't have to go back.
-Gig economy apps operate with no strings attached meaning there's no obligation for workers to pick up gigs that are unfulfilling or don't pay enough.
+Gig economy apps operate with no strings attached.
+This means there's no obligation for workers to pick up gigs that are unfulfilling or don't pay enough.

 Making New Connections